PacifAIst/Quansloth/README.md

 <img src="https://github.com/drknzz/GitHub-Achievements/blob/main/Media/Badges/Star-Struck/PNG/StarStruck_Bronze.png" width="100" alt="Bronze Starstruck Medal">

-**We just bagged our second medal!**
+**We just bagged our second Starstruck medal!**

 A massive thank you to this amazing community.
 Hitting 128 stars—a beautiful power of two—is a huge milestone.
 Your support, feedback, and contributions are what fuel the code and keep this project leveling up.

-Keep hacking, keep building, and let's aim for the next high score (256)! 🚀👾
+Let's aim for the next high score (256)! 🚀👾

 </div>